 Once Google noticed that most users are primarily using smartphones, the transition to mobile-first seemed logical.
 In 2015, Google noticed that more searches were taking place on mobile devices than on computers in 10 countries including the US and Japan.
 By early 2019 they anticipated that adults in the UK would spend an average of 2h 26m per day on their mobile devices that year, signalling that mobile users make up the greatest portion of online users at that point in time.
 With that percentage on the steady incline, it’s no surprise that Google is taking more of an initiative to better serve these users.
 With the long-term goal being that all sites become mobile-first, Google has no intention of providing an opt-in or opt-out for this kind of indexing.

 - One index only:

-Google’s goal is not to have a desktop index as well as a mobile index, but rather, just one index only.
+Google’s goal is not to have a desktop index as well as a mobile index, but rather, one index only.
 Though there has been much confusion in the past, Google has stated that they are not indexing your mobile site and your desktop site separately.
 Rather, they are solely using the mobile indexing as the go-to one.
 In recent months, Google employees have occasionally said that they perhaps should've called it mobile-only indexing as this could clear up confusion among site owners.